br-mat/annoying-plant/README.md

 ![Real FF](./docs/realFF.jpg)

 **Circuit:** <br>
 Now we gona build a small circuit to test this functionality.
 Our real-world implementatin of the FF reacts when one of the inputs is pulled low.
 So we simulate the press of a button by simply attatching lose wires, which we can connect manually to simulate a button press.
-In order to flip we have to pick the correct wire, either pink or violet and hold it onto the ground rail (black). <br> This could theoretically also achieved with our Pico.
+In order to flip we must pick the correct wire, either pink or violet and hold it onto the ground rail (black). <br> This could theoretically also achieved with our Pico.
 When we connect those two wires to output pins and set them to HIGH state.
 As soon as we pull the correct one LOW the FF should switch and the other LED should light up. <br>

 <br>